heig-vd-tweb/Teaching-TWEB-2018-Labo2/README.md

 ### Step 4 - Deploy your UI Components Design System

 If you're using storybook, check out this link to learn how to export your storybook as a static App and deploy it somewhere (like Github Pages): https://storybook.js.org/basics/exporting-storybook/#deploying-to-github-pages

+## Objectives (Part 2/2)

+The final step for this lab is to use the components you built to create an fully functionnal app.

+Here is what a user should be able to do with your app:
+- search or select a repository
+- view the list issues for a repository
+- filter closed/open issues
+- View the details of an issue in a dialog or in a new page